RawBData/Checkoff/README.md

 ### Bonus Features

 - [ ] Colorful user display for creatings tags or deleting tasks
-- [ ] Lists can be dsiplayed specifically
+- [ ] Lists can display specific tasks assigned to it
 - [ ] Completed and incompleted tasks are displayed on demand

 ***